diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ##### Elasticsearch
 Spark can both read and write data from Elasticsearch using [Elasticsearch-Hadoop].
 Elasticsearch is a new open source, Lucene-based search system.

-The Elasticsearch connector is a bit different than the other connectors we have examined, since it ignores the path information we provide and instead depends on setting up configuration on our SparkContext.
-The Elasticsearch OutputFormat connector also doesn’t quite have the types to use Spark’s wrappers, so we instead use saveAsHadoopDataSet, which means we need to set more properties by hand.
+The Elasticsearch connector is a bit different than the other connectors we have examined, since it ignores the path information we provide and instead depends on setting up configuration on our SparkContext. `The Elasticsearch OutputFormat connector also doesn’t quite have the types to use Spark’s wrappers, so we instead use saveAsHadoopDataSet`, which means we need to set more properties by hand.
 Let’s look at how to read/write some simple data to Elasticsearch in Examples 5-46 and 5-47.

 **Example 5-46.
 Elasticsearch output in Scala**
 ```scala